How Does a Sales Tax Certificate Work?

 To save time in completing several sales tax certificate applications, you may be able to use the multi-state application form from the Streamlined Sales Tax organization.

-Non-profits and Sales Tax Certificates
+Non-Profits and Sales Tax Certificates

 Non-profits can be certified by the IRS as tax-exempt organizations.
 But this tax-exempt status is only for income taxes; the organizations may still have to pay sales taxes.
 The state where the non-profit is registered determines whether the organization must pay state and local sales taxes.
+In some states, non-profits are exempt from sales tax only for the purchase of items relating to their non-profit activities.